marcmylemans/marcmylemans.github.io/_posts/2024-10-24-Remote-Desktop-Services-Part2.md

 3. Assign a security group (default: **Domain Users**), and make sure to **deselect user profile disks**.
 We’ll use **FS Logix** instead for profile management.
 4. Publish your desired apps through the wizard.

-Boom, now your users can access Office (or any other app) directly from their local desktops, without the overhead of a full desktop session. 🌟
+Now your users can access Office (or any other app) directly from their local desktops, without the overhead of a full desktop session.

 ---